Call for Papers

 - Full address(es)/phone(s)/fax details of the author(s)

-The ICH welcomes the submission of manuscripts as Main Articles and Book Reviews.
+- The Editors welcome the submission of manuscripts as Main Articles and Book Reviews.

 - Main Articles should be 7,000–9,000 words including footnotes and bibliography.
 They should include an abstract between 150–200 words and 4–6 keywords (in alphabetical order, suitable for indexing.
 Ideally, these words should not have appeared in the title).